fusekitdemo/moonlight-rsvp-demo/README.md

 # Moonlight RSVP

-Moonlight RSVP is the recommended FuseKit Hacker News demo app.
+Moonlight RSVP is an RSVP demo app.

 It is intentionally small but real-world enough to prove the product: